 And then, of course, there are certain types of fraud that have the potential to directly impact your bottom line.
 Promotion and referral fraud, for example, immediately lead to a loss of revenue.

 Governments around the world are increasingly proposing legislation designed to target marketplace fraud — particularly fraud that involves counterfeit items.
-For example, in the United States, the INFORM Consumers Act and the SHOP Safe Act could soon come into effect.
+For example, in the United States, the INFORM Consumers Act was signed into law in late 2022 and goes into effect June 2023.

-The SHOP Safe Act is similar to the INFORM Consumers Act, except it is specifically concerned with counterfeit goods that have the potential to harm a consumer’s health or safety, such as pharmaceuticals, cosmetics, supplements, etc. The law would likewise require online marketplaces to perform certain types of verification.
+The SHOP Safe Act is similar to the INFORM Consumers Act, except it is a proposed piece of legislation specifically concerned with counterfeit goods that have the potential to harm a consumer’s health or safety, such as pharmaceuticals, cosmetics, supplements, etc. The law would likewise require online marketplaces to perform certain types of verification.

-Should these laws come to pass, online marketplaces could face regulatory and legal action if they do not meet the laws’ requirements.
+Online marketplaces could face regulatory and legal action if they do not meet the requirements of laws that come into pass.

 Preserve customer trust and loyalty by addressing marketplace fraud